Assistant Professor, Medieval European History

 I study late antique and early medieval Europe, with a focus on the history of Christianity.
 My research interests include heresy and orthodoxy, liturgy, early medieval canon law, the Carolingian reception of Iberian intellectual traditions, and the early medieval church and its slaves.

-My current project, The Word as Lived: The Practice of Orthodoxy in Early Medieval Iberia, c.500-711, explores how early medieval Iberian Christians sought to define and actualize orthodox belief through a broad spectrum of activities ranging from liturgical rituals to everyday moral living.
-By studying changes in religious practice and in the imagination of religious practice, I trace changing Christian notions of access to the divine, how Christians conceptualized unity and diversity within their religious communities, and what it meant to practice orthodoxy in a (supposedly) entirely Christian world.
+My current book project, The Word as Lived: The Practice of Orthodoxy in Early Medieval Iberia, c.500-711, explores ideas of Christian orthodoxy and religious practice in early medieval Iberia.
+By studying changes in liturgy and religious practice, and in the imagination of liturgy and religious practice, I trace changing Christian notions of access to the divine, how Christians conceptualized unity and diversity, and what it meant to practice orthodoxy in a (supposedly) entirely Christian world.

-“The Ties that Bind: Diagnosing Social Crisis in Julian of Toledo’s Historia Wambae.”
-In Historiographies of Identity: Social Functions of Historical Writing from Classical Antiquity to the Middle Ages.
-Vol. 2: Post-Roman Multiplicity and New Political Identities, ed. by Helmut Reimitz and Gerda Heydemann (Turnhout: Brepols) (forthcoming)
+- “The Ties that Bind: Diagnosing Social Crisis in Julian of Toledo’s Historia Wambae,” in Historiographies and Identity II: Post-Roman Multiplicity and New Political Identities, ed. by Helmut Reimitz and Gerda Heydemann (Turnhout: Brepols, 2020), 269-298

 Fellowships and Awards

-My teaching interests include late antiquity, the early and high middle ages, medieval heresy and orthodoxy, the Crusades, gender and the body in early Christianity, medieval Spain, the history of slavery and serfdom, and the Vikings.
+My teaching interests span from late antiquity through the early and high middle ages.
+I am particularly interested in teaching medieval heresy and orthodoxy, the Crusades, and gender and the body.
+I hope to develop future sources on medieval Spain, medieval saints and society, and the Vikings.